By Alex Drokin, free lance writer in Austin, Texas.

 New research published in The Journal of Wildlife Management, found that fishers in California’s Sierra National Forest have an annual survival rate of 0.69, with the largest percentage of deaths resulting from predation.
 The research may prove useful to future wildlife management strategies in the forest where fishers are found.

-As part of the study, the team of researchers, led by Rick Sweitzer, a biologist with the Great Basin Institute and a member of The Wildlife Society, monitored 232 radio-collared fishers at two sites in the Sierra National Forest for seven years and identified the cause of death for 93 of 121 fisher carcasses recovered in that span.
+As part of the study, the team of researchers, led by Dr. Rick Sweitzer, a biologist with the Great Basin Institute, monitored 232 radio-collared fishers at two sites in the Sierra National Forest for seven years and identified the cause of death for 93 of 121 fisher carcasses recovered in that span.

 Seventy-four of the deaths were due to predation, while the remaining deaths were attributed to a combination of disease, starvation and human-linked factors.
 Female fishers had a slightly higher annual survival rate than males, at 0.72.